fusioncharts/dev_centre_docs/advanced-charting/annotations/using-annotation-events.md

 * `groupOptions`

-For more information on these parameters, click [here]{% linkTo FusionCharts.namespaces.annotations.events %}.
+For more information on these parameters, click [here](/api/fusioncharts/namespaces/annotations#events).

 The complete data structure for the spline chart with annotation events is given below: